OHBA-analysis/osl-dynamics/README.md

 Below we describe how to install osl-dynamics from source.
 We recommend using the conda environment files in `/envs`.

-### Linux
+### Linux/Mac

 ```
 git clone https://github.com/OHBA-analysis/osl-dynamics.git
 cd osl-dynamics
-conda env create -f envs/linux.yml
+conda env create -f envs/osld-tf.yml
 conda activate osld
 pip install -e .
 ```

-### Mac

-For a Mac, the installation of TensorFlow is slightly different to a Linux computer.
-We recommend using the lines above replacing the Linux environment file `envs/linux.yml` with the Mac environment file `envs/mac.yml`.
+If you want GPU support, use the `osld-tf-cuda.yml` environment file.

-Note, you may also need to do
+If you are using a Mac, you may also need to install
 ```
 pip install tensorflow-metal==1.1
 ```